CombiRWTH/StaffScheduling/docs/getting-started/installation.md

 uv sync
 ```

-This will install all dependencies defined
+This will install all required dependencies.

 ### 2. 🔧 Set Up Pre-commit Hooks